 While we have not adopted a formal written policy on common stock ownership requirements, part of our compensation philosophy involves common stock ownership by our executive officers, because we believe that it helps to align their financial interests with those of our stockholders.
 We also recognize, on the other hand, that our executive officers cannot acquire more than 10% of our common stock without triggering adverse tax consequences.
-In addition, we expect our executive officers to abide by the provisions of our Policy on Confidential Information and Insider Trading.
+In addition, we expect our executive officers to abide by the provisions of our Confidential Information Policy and Securities Trading Policy.